ezored/ezored/extras/docs/HOW-TO-USE.md

 > python make.py

 6. Install conan profiles:
-> python make.py conan install_profiles
+> python make.py conan setup

 7. Now all commands are available. run the following command to list all targets that you can build:
 > python make.py target